LegolasVzla/django-twitter-spark/README.md

 	make start-spark

 By default port for master worker service to listen is 7077 (i.e: spark://192.xxx.xx.xxx:7077).
 You could open Apache Spark web UI in **http://localhost:8080/**

+## Running Apache Spark for high availability with Zookeeper

+Zookeeper can provide [high availability](http://spark.apache.org/docs/latest/spark-standalone.html#high-availability) dealing with the single point of failure of Apache Spark.
+You can run spark with zookeeper as below:

+	make start-spark-ha

+**highavailability.conf** file specified in the ```Makefile``` command, needs a configuration with the below structure:

+	spark.deploy.recoveryMode=ZOOKEEPER
+	spark.deploy.zookeeper.url=localhost:2181
+	spark.deploy.zookeeper.dir=<path_of_your_virtualenv>/lib/python3.<your_python_version>/site-packages/pyspark

+By default, port for Zookeeper service to listen is 2181.
+Create that file and save it in ```pyspark``` folder, installed inside of your virtualenv.
+If you didn't install spark with pip, save the file in ```spark/conf``` path or edit default properties in ```conf/spark-defaults.conf```.

 ## Models